 Mon: Morning Report at 7am

+Operations/Patient care

-Operations/Patient care Evening sign-out at 5pm
+Evening sign-out at 5pm

 Tue: Morning Report at 7am

 TACS Education Conference 7:30am

 Operations/Patient care

 Evening sign-out at 5pm

 Tue: Morning Report at 7am

+Morning Education conference 8-830am

 Operations/Patient care

 Evening sign-out at 5pm

 Wed: Morning Report at 7am

+Monthly Trauma Lahey Video Conference 8-9am

 Operations/Patient care

 Evening sign-out at 5pm

 Thu: Morning Report at 7am

+Monthly TACS/Radiology Conference 10-11am

+Operations/Patient care

-Operations/Patient care Evening sign-out at 5pm
+Evening sign-out at 5pm

-Evering signi-out at 5pm

 Fri: 7-9am M&M/Grand Rounds

-9am-3pm Didactics (mandatory)
+9am-1pm Didactics (mandatory)

-Student education: Any scheduled sessions, didactics, lectures as part of the clerkship education take precedence and you are excused from clinical responsibilities (either on the wards or in the OR) to attend these.
+Mon-Fri there are also elective OR cases, elective and TACS clinic, and minor room This will be assigned weekly by the chief resident on TACS Student education: Any scheduled sessions, didactics, lectures as part of the clerkship education take precedence and you are excused from clinical responsibilities (either on the wards or in the OR) to attend these.
 Please inform your chief/senior resident about your anticipated absence as soon as you are able, and before scrubbing into any cases.

 Call/Weekend Schedule: There is no "call" on weeknights, i.e., coming in for a night shift, but students are permitted to stay later for late surgeries or emergency surgeries as long you abide by work hours.
-If a weekend call (day or night shift with the Trauma & EGS consult team) is required and you will be notified and assigned by the clerkship director.
+If a weekend call (day or night shift with the Trauma & EGS consult team) is required then you will be notified and assigned by the clerkship director.

 For weekend attendance: On the TACS service, you are expected to take 2 weekend shifts.
 The Team A and Team B floor services merge on weekends, and students on these teams should make a weekend schedule amongst yourselves deciding who will come in and who will not.
-Only one student should come in on any given weekend day so as to maximize physical distancing and also to maximize the experience for each student.
-You might decide to take your call shifts when your team or your senior resident (A or B) is taking call for continuity.
+Only one student should come in on any given weekend day so as to maximize the experience for each student.
+You might decide to take your call shifts when your team or your senior resident (A or B) is taking call for continuity but it is not necessary.
 You can find out this schedule by asking your residents during the first week.
 This is up to you, and we leave you this flexibility so that you can schedule your call days based on your preferences/personal needs.